Northern Illinois University: Facilities

 NIU's Campus Child Care Center offers care to children aged two months to five years, along with a summer school program for children ages 6 to 8.
 Enrollment is secured on a first-come, first-served basis, with priority given first to currently enrolled families, followed by NIU students, NIU faculty and staff, and the community.
 The center is licensed through the State of Illinois and accredited through the Academy of Early Childhood Program Accreditation.

-The Campus Life Building is home to the Campus Activities Board, Career Services, the Counseling and Student Development Center, the Honors Program, the Northern Star student newspaper, the Student Association, and Student Involvement and Leadership Development.
+The Peters Campus Life Building is home to the Campus Activities Board, Career Services, the Counseling and Student Development Center, the Honors Program, the Northern Star student newspaper, the Student Association, and Student Involvement and Leadership Development.